Milligan and her monkey contemplate their favorite travel hacking tips. Photo by Courtney Baker.

 - Search all airports for a city or destination.
 For us, Chicago, Melbourne, and Brisbane/Gold Coast are all places where we’ve found deals at separate airports in the same area.

 - Be willing to take bumps if offered.
 On our Honeymoon, Courtney and I purposely gave ourselves room to take flight bumps if needed.
-On the way home, we took one that resulted in free flights, meal vouchers, free overnight hotel, and a direct flight the next day (when our original flight had another connection left).
+On the way home, we took one that resulted in free flights, meal vouchers, a free overnight hotel, and a direct flight the next day (when our original flight had another connection left).
 It was awesome!

 Even under my current system, I know this is just the very tip of the iceberg.
 There is much more that Courtney and I could be doing in this area.
 For example, we are not taking nearly as big of advantage of frequent flier miles as we could be.
 I didn’t realize just how bad we were, until I was blown away by Chris Guillebeau’s new Frequent Flyer Master eBook.
 It’s actually embarrassing how much money we’ve left on the table from not doing very simple things.
 I’ll provide more info on this at the bottom of the article for those interested.